Prevent Freeze Damage

 - If storing a pest control sprayer for the winter, consider removing the pump to perform annual maintenance.

-Awareness and preparation are key to preventing freeze damage to your spray equipment.
+When it comes to learning how to winterize a sprayer, awareness and preparation are key to preventing freeze damage to your spray equipment.
 Remind technicians of their responsibilities to prevent damage to company equipment.
 Perform spot checks to ensure your policies are implemented.
 Track damage by technician to identify repeat offenders and problems with equipment design.